Mariutoto/Streamlit-App/README_DEPLOY.txt

 - (Optional) Microsoft Outlook installed if you plan to use the "Outlook Folder" input source

 Quick Start
-1) Copy the entire folder (including this README, run_app.bat, requirements.txt, streamlit_app.py, and the app_core folder) to the target Windows machine.
+1) Copy the entire folder (including this README, requirements.txt, streamlit_app.py, and the app_core folder) to the target Windows machine.
-2) Double-click run_app.bat.
-   - The script creates a local virtual environment in .venv, upgrades pip, installs dependencies from requirements.txt, and launches the app.
+2) Open a terminal in the folder and run:
+   - python -m venv .venv
+   - .venv\Scripts\activate
+   - pip install --upgrade pip -r requirements.txt
+   - streamlit run streamlit_app.py
 3) Your browser should open automatically.
 If not, open http://localhost:8501/ manually.

 Notes